 There are a few different types of sterilization.
 One type does not require an incision — a cut.
 It is called hysteroscopic sterilization.
 All the other methods require an incision.

-Your health care provider will help you decide which kind of sterilization might be right for you.
+Your doctor or nurse can help you decide which kind of sterilization might be right for you and answer any questions you may have.
 Your medical history, including your weight and previous surgeries, may influence which kind will be best and safest for you.

 Effectiveness is an important and common concern when choosing a birth control method.
 Sterilization is nearly 100 percent effective.